-Goodwill arising from the acquisition as of October 31, 2023 of \$3,205,227 was attributable mainly to certain existing doctor and service center relationships, which are not identifiable as a separate intangible asset, along with buyer specific synergies expected to arise from the acquisition.
+Goodwill arising from the acquisition as of October 31, 2023 of \$3,205,227 was attributable mainly to buyer specific synergies expected to arise from the acquisition.
 The Company expects that no goodwill from this acquisition will be deductible for income tax purposes.